 - Society of Women Engineers

 Born in Orange, New Jersey in 1919, Beatrice Hicks displayed an affinity for and aptitude in math, science, and engineering from an early age.
-By the age of 13, Hicks told her father, himself an engineer, that she too wanted to pursue a career in engineering.
+When she was about thirteen years old, Hicks told her father, an engineer, that she too wanted to pursue a career in engineering.
 After graduating from Orange High School in 1935, she enrolled in Newark College of Engineering, later renamed the New Jersey Institute of Technology (NJIT).
-In 1939, she received her B.S. in chemical engineering, and stayed on at the school as a research assistant for three years after graduation.
+In 1939, she received her B.S. degree in chemical engineering, and stayed on at the school as a research assistant for three years after graduation.

 She left Western Electric in 1945 to work as a consultant, but by the following year, her career would take another turn when her father died and she assumed several consecutive leadership roles in the family business, the Newark Controls Company.
 Initially serving as vice president and chief engineer, Hicks developed environmental sensors for heating and cooling systems, and became president of the company in 1955.
-Much of this technology would later be utilized by the U.S. space program.
-During this time, while pursuing a Master´s degree and running her father´s company, Hicks also got married in 1948, to Rodney Duane Chipp, also an engineer.
+Later, the U.S. space program utilities much of this technology.
+During this time, while pursuing a Master´s degree and running her father´s company, Hicks married Rodney Duane Chipp, also an engineer, in 1948

 Her own experiences exposed Hicks to the dearth of other women in the science and engineering professions, and the lack of encouragement women received to pursue such careers, leading her to co-found the Society of Women Engineers (SWE) in 1950.
 She served as the Society´s first president, from 1950 to 1952.
-In the year of its founding, the Society consisted of just 60 members; today, its membership exceeds 16,000.
+When founded the Society consisted of 60 members; however, in the mid-2010s, its membership exceeds 16,000.
 Hicks was also a lifelong member of IEEE and its predecessor IRE.
 She joined as a student member in 1942, rising gradually to the level of senior member from 1957.